 Every board vacancy creates an opportunity to assess the needs of the board and the entity.
-While particular expertise is a likely requirement for a specific position, candidates should also be aware of generic eligibility criteria for the majority of boards the Treasury provides advice on, as well as the basic competencies that the Treasury expects candidates to have.
+While particular skills and expertise is a likely requirement for a specific position, candidates should also be aware of generic eligibility criteria for the majority of boards the Treasury provides advice on, as well as the basic competencies that Ministers expect candidates to have.

-Applications are welcomed from people who consider that they have the appropriate skills and experience to become a director.
+Applications are welcomed from people who consider they have the appropriate skills and experience to be appointed as a Crown director.

-Everyone is eligible to be considered for appointment to a Crown board, barring any disqualifications that may apply.
-The nature of such disqualifications are stated in section 151(2) of the Companies Act 1993 and, for statutory Crown entity boards, in section 30 of the Crown Entities Act 2004.
+Everyone is eligible to be considered for appointment to a Crown board, barring any disqualifications that may apply as stated in section 151(2) of the Companies Act 1993 and, for statutory Crown entity boards, in section 30 of the Crown Entities Act 2004.

-Public servants from core government departments are generally not eligible for appointment to Crown boards.
+Public servants from core government departments are generally not eligible for appointment to Crown boards, but Ministers may exercise discretion to allow appointment.
 Likewise, the staff of an entity cannot generally be appointed to the board of their own organisation, although they may be appointed to subsidiary boards.